Tuesday, March 26, 2024

 Here is my suggestion for composition students: I encourage you to try writing something that can be considered pandiatonic if the idea interests you.

-However, given the fact that a universally agreed-upon definition of pandiatonicism does not exist, I would like to suggest the following guidelines:
+However, given the fact that a universally agreed-upon definition of pandiatonicism does not exist, I would to suggest the following guidelines:

 1. Avoid anything in melodic lines or harmonic progressions that suggests tonality.